nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/vnd/dm.rst

    :local:
    :depth: 2

-The Distance Measurement vendor models allow users to measure distance between different Bluetooth® mesh devices.
+The Distance Measurement vendor models allow users to measure distance between different Bluetooth® Mesh devices.

 The Distance Measurement models also feature their own common types, listed below.
 For types common to all models, see :ref:`bt_mesh_models`.